Jason Lezak: Early life and swimming

+UC Santa Barbara

+Enrolling around 1995, Lezak attended the University of California, Santa Barbara, where he swam for the UC Santa Barbara Gauchos swimming and diving team from 1995 to 1998 under Gregg Wilson, who directed the Santa Barbara men's team from 1975-2015.
+A regional power, the UC Santa Barbara team under Wilson won the Big West Conference Swimming and Diving Championships each of the years Lezak swam with the team from 1995-1998.
+Lezak was an All-American swimmer at Santa Barbara, and at the 2002 NCAA Championships, set 100-yard and 50-yard national records.
+His 100-yard freestyle title in 2002, was his third, and he was subsequently honored as a Pac-10 Conference Swimmer of the Year.
+From 1996-1998, Lezak was honored in three successive years as a Big West Conference Swimmer of the Year.
+Lezak graduated the University in 1999 with a degree in Economics.

+Lezak lives in Orange County, California with his wife, the former Danielle DeVillers, a former swimmer and Olympic medalist.
+The couple have 3 children, Ryan, Blake, and Layla.

+Competition highlights

+Olympic overview

-Lezak has competed in four Olympic Games, in 2000, 2004, 2008, and 2012, and has won eight Olympic medals; two bronze, two silver, and four gold.
+Lezak has competed in four Olympic Games, in 2000, 2004, 2008, and 2012, and has won eight Olympic medals: two bronze, two silver, and four gold.

-2000 Olympics
+2000 Sydney Olympics

 Lezak earned his first long-course international swimming gold medal at the 2000 Summer Olympics in Sydney, where he was part of the 4×100-meter medley relay in the Olympics in Sydney.
 He also won a silver medal in the 4×100-meter freestyle relay.

-2004 Olympics
+2004 Athens Olympics

 Lezak competed in several events at the 2004 Olympic Games in Athens, Greece, and was a member of the 4×100-meter medley relay team that set a new world record and earned another gold medal at the games.
 Lezak also won a bronze medal in the 4×100-meter freestyle relay and finished fifth in the 50-meter freestyle.